 The Military Spouse Residency Relief Act (MSRRA) provides protection to military spouses related to residency, voting, and taxes.
-When a servicemember leaves his or her home state in accord with military orders, the servicemember’s spouse may retain residency in his or her home state for voting and tax purposes, after relocating from that state to accompany the servicemember.
-The MSRRA amends the Servicemember Civil Relief Act to include the same privileges to a military service member’s spouse.
+The MSRRA amends the Servicemember Civil Relief Act (SCRA) to include the same privileges to a military servicemember’s spouse.

-- Resides in the state solely in order to live with the servicemember; and, AND
+- Resides in the state solely in order to live with the servicemember, AND

 - The servicemember is present in the state in compliance with military orders.
-A military spouse does not lose their status if a servicemember is deployed to a war zone or other location where the military spouse is not allowed to follow.
+A military spouse does not lose his or her status if a servicemember is deployed to a war zone or other location where the military spouse is not allowed to follow.
 The military treats this as a “travel” or “TDY” situation.

 Some States Require Another Factor:

 - The military spouse and the servicemember both are able to claim the same domicile.

 Benefits to the Military Spouse Act Include: